 - a) Provide information on water usage and savings to students/ staff through notices, screen savers in computer labs. - b) Dry sweep or use a sponge broom when possible, instead of using a hose to clean floors, sidewalks, or other hard surfaces. - c) Minimize/ reduce water usage by installing water saving faucets such as pressmatic taps, tap aerators, jet sprays etc. - d) Grey water/ sewage recycling system can be installed for flushing toilets.
-This will reduce the fresh water footprint. - e) Dual flushing system can be installed for toilet flushing which saves considerable amount of water. - f) Installation of waterless urinals can be considered to reduce water consumption. - g) Water balance diagram can be prepared to quantify the water consumption by installing water meters at key points.
+This will reduce the fresh water footprint. - e) Installation of waterless urinals can be considered to reduce water consumption. - f) Water balance diagram can be prepared to quantify the water consumption by installing water meters at key points.
 Based on data gathered, appropriate measures can be taken to reduce the water consumption.